 Unwind at Kumta’s secluded beaches, experience its rich local culture, go back in time at its several temples and forts or simply witness the majestic Aghanashani river winding her way into the Arabian Sea.
 This quaint coastal town located in the Uttara Kannada district of Karnataka is filled with authentic experiences for those wishing to escape the tourist crowds and go back to simpler times.

 The best way to explore Kumta is to trek along the coastline through forest trails that connect the various beaches including Heaven Beach, Small Heaven beach, and Mangodlu to name a few.
 The Kagal Fort at Kumta perched atop Kagal Hill offers panoramic views of the Aghanashini Delta meeting with the Arabian Sea and is a great spot to spend your evenings.
 Spend your weekend trekking along the untouched beaches of Kumta here.

 Beach Hopping at Karwar

 As is with every destination, visiting these offbeat locations requires one to exercise special care in order to leave them exactly as one had found them.
-We at Plan the Unplanned pride ourselves on promoting and practising the concept of responsible travel across all our treks along with educating and inspiring our trekkers to be more responsible travellers along the way.
+We at Plan the Unplanned pride ourselves on promoting and practicing the concept of responsible travel across all our treks along with educating and inspiring our trekkers to be more responsible travelers along the way.

-Join Plan The Unplanned for these offbeat treks from Bangalore and explore these hidden gems as a true traveller and take back experiences, sights and moments that will be treasured for a lifetime.
+Join Plan The Unplanned for these offbeat treks from Bangalore and explore these hidden gems as a true traveler and take back experiences, sights, and moments that will be treasured for a lifetime.